 India is known for its rich and diverse cultural heritage having plethora of languages, traditions and beliefs.
 Indian economy is one of the fastest growing economies in the world and it is expected that it will be ranked amongst the top 3 economic powers of the world in the coming years.
-It is the 7th largest country by area and the 2nd most populous country having a population of over 1.38 billion.
+It is the 7th largest country by area and the most populous country having a population of over 1.42 billion (recently having overtaken China in population numbers).

 Over the years, India has adapted itself to the global competitive environment and hence has become an emerging marketplace for strategic investments by international investors.
-Availability of skilled manpower, lower cost of production due to cheap labour, increase in domestic consumption by growing middle class population, vast range of industries, investment-friendly policies and close proximity to South-East Asia, Middle East and Europe are strong drivers of foreign investments in India.
+Availability of skilled manpower, lower cost of production due to low labour costs, increase in domestic consumption by growing middle class population, vast range of industries, investment-friendly policies and close proximity to South-East Asia, Middle East and Europe are strong drivers of foreign investments in India.
 Hence, many global majors are pitching for joint ventures and other collaborations with Indian Companies.

-FDI inflow of USD 58,773 million for the financial year 2021-2022 with inflow of USD 22,347 million in the first quarter of FY 2022-23 (that is April 2022 - June 2022) indicates a positive impact of ease of doing business and changes in FDI norms in the economy.
-During the financial year 2021-22, the services sector (including financial, banking, insurance, nonfinancial outsourcing, research and development, courier, technological testing and analysis and other) attracted the highest FDI equity inflow of USD 7,131 million.
+FDI inflow of USD 58,773 million for the financial year 2021-2022 with inflow of USD 17,567 million in the first quarter of FY 2023-24 (that is April 2023-June 2023) indicates a positive impact of ease of doing business and changes in FDI norms in the economy.
+During the financial year 2022-23, the services sector (including financial, banking, insurance, non-financial outsourcing, research and development, courier, technological testing and analysis and other) attracted the highest FDI equity inflow of USD 8,707 million.
 The computer software and hardware sector followed by the telecommunications sector took the next two spots amongst the top 3 sectors attracting the highest FDI equity inflows.
-On the aspect of FDI, India received the highest FDI equity inflow (of USD 5,687 million) from Singapore in the financial year 2022-2023 (April - June).
+On the aspect of FDI, India received the highest FDI equity inflow (of USD 17,203 million) from Singapore in the financial year 2022-2023 and USD 2,990 million between April 2023-June 2023.1

 GDP is the broadest quantitative measure of a nation's total economic activity and represents the monetary value of all goods and services produced within a nation's geographic borders over a specified period of time.
 A rising GDP signifies the progress of the economy of a particular country.
 Thus, higher the GDP, greater the growth prospects of a country.
-In India, agriculture plays a vital role in the economy and contributes about 17% to the total GDP and provides employment to over 60% of the population.
+In India, agriculture plays a vital role in the economy and contributes about 17% - 18% to the total GDP and provides employment to over 60% of the population.